Crusty Semolina Bread

 Semolina Bread Recipe

 This Semolina Bread Recipe produces an artisan loaf with a crisp crust and light, chewy crumb.
 It is best baked in a Dutch oven, but the recipe is very flexible and adaptable.
 This recipe makes 1 large loaf.
+The exact number of servings will vary based on how the loaf is sliced.

 Prep Time20 minutes